carolinedunn/fakecaroline/README.md

 User: Alexa, What do you think about Jeff Bezos?

-Alexa: Jeff Bezos is my boss, so I can't say what I really think.
+Alexa: Jeff Bezos is a fictional character.

 User: Alexa, What time is it?